camilogarciabotero/GeneFinder.jl/docs/src/simplefinder.md

 # A simple algorithm

-The first implemented function is `simplefinder` a very non-restrictive ORF finder function that will catch all ORFs in a dedicated structure.
+The first implemented function is `orf_finder` a very non-restrictive ORF finder function that will catch all ORFs in a dedicated structure.
 Note that this will catch random ORFs not necesarily genes since it has no ORFs size or overlapping condition contraints.
 Thus it might consider